 One great problem of atheistic philosophy is the vacuum it creates.
 Atheism denies the existence of God, all spiritual things, and the hope of heaven itself, but in denying all eternal good and the innermost hopes of all Christ-minded people, it fails to fill with goodness or even knowledge the great vacuum it has created, but simply states "it is looking for light."
 If only such people would realize that Jesus is the light (John 1:9), and that His word is light as the psalmist David wrote: "Thy word is a lamp unto my feet and a light unto my path."
-Let every atheist deny the doctrine and gospel of Christ, but let him also prove his own theory Any person who just criticizes and does not offer a solution or an explanation of his belief, or lack of it does not present a very formidable opposition to any intelligent person.
+Let every atheist deny the doctrine and gospel of Christ, but let him also prove his own theory.
+Any person who just criticizes and does not offer a solution or an explanation of his belief, or lack of it, does not present a very formidable opposition to any intelligent person.
 "The fool hath said in his heart, there is no God.
 They are corrupt, they have done abominable works, there is none that doeth good" (Ps.
 14:1).

 Are you an atheist?
 I hope not; if you are not, are you a Christian?
 I do not mean this in the general sense as we use the term "Christian nation."
 Many of us use the term as an adjective, that is, to describe someone's action, disposition, or even a country.
-In the New Testament, the term Christian was applied to those people who were the disciples or followers of Christ, "And the disciples were called Christians first that the other party may be free, in God's sight, to then in Antioch."
-The Bible teaches us that the only war that men become Christians in the Bible sense is to be come a member of the institution that Christ shed His that the innocent party may be free, in God's sight, to then marry someone else?
+It the New Testament, the term Christian was applied to those people who were the disciples or followers of Christ, "And the disciples were called Christians first in Antioch."
+The Bible teaches us that the only war that men become Christians in the Bible sense is to be come a member of the institution that Christ shed His blood for and sent His apostles out to establish.
+Before Jesus ascended to the Father, He gave His apostles the formula to make disciples of all the world, and preach the gospel to every creature.
+"He that believeth and is baptized shall be saved; but he that believeth not shall be damned" (Mk.
+16:15-16).